RaInta/SparseGravitationalWaves/README.md

 `xTmp = Psi\y;           % Find reconstructed x from this column`

-Note the slash operator here; it's been noted to be [2-3 times faster than explicitly taking the inverse](https://www.mathworks.com/help/matlab/ref/inv.html).
+Note the slash operator here; it's been noted to be [2-3 times faster than explicitly taking the inverse](https://www.mathworks.com/help/matlab/ref/inv.html) if we're specifically looking for a solution to a linear system.

-Let's generate a measurement vector, y, with 10 measurements, that was the result of a measurement system characterized by a random 10x1024 measurement matrix, phi, from an underlying sparse vector, s, with up to 10 non-zero coefficients:
+Let's generate a measurement vector, y, with 10 measurements, that was the result of a measurement system characterized by a random 10x1024 measurement matrix, &phi;, from an underlying sparse vector, s, with up to 10 non-zero coefficients.
+In other words, we've got a 10-bit sample, and have injected in 10 signals with some random amplitude above the noise.
+Note that we haven't 'told' the OMP algorithm that there are 10 non-zero coefficients (_i.e._ the signal vector, _s_, has a sparsity of 10):

 ```
 >> [phi, y, s] = GenSparseVectors(10, 1024, 10);